mfatihdinc61/seridilekce.com/README.md

-Sure!
-Here's the updated **Used Languages / Frameworks** section — now more organized and complete — and reflected in the full `README.md`:

----

-# 🌐 Seridilekce.com
+# 📝 Seridilekce.com

 **Seri Dilekçe** is a free and user-friendly online platform that helps users in Turkey quickly create official petition letters (`dilekçe`) in PDF format.
-It streamlines the process of preparing formal requests for submission to government or private institutions.
+It streamlines the process of preparing formal requests for submission to government or private institutions. **Tens of thousands** petitions had been prepared via this platform

 ## 🚀 Features